Last Updated: March 20, 2021

-With over 2.5 billion active users per month, Facebook is one of the world’s largest social networking sites.
-It is also the fifth most-valued brand in the world, according to branding statistics.
+With roughly 2.8 billion active users per month, Facebook is one of the world’s largest social networking sites.
 So it shouldn’t come as a surprise that there are many crazy and interesting Facebook statistics and facts out there.
 Mark Zuckerberg’s network continues to experience steady growth in its number of users, despite occasional fluctuations.

 When you’re evaluating Facebook’s usefulness for your business, what you really need is data.
 Fortunately, we’ve done the hard work for you.
 Here you’ll find a long list of Facebook statistics.
-This list includes facts and data that cover Facebook’s demographics, the ways it’s used, how it’s accessed, Facebook’s marketing and advertising trends, its video stats, and stats on its pages, as well as figures on its other services.
-Let these stats guide you in your social media marketing decisions.
+The list covers Facebook’s demographics, marketing, and advertising trends, video stats, stats on its pages, etc. Let these stats guide you in your social media marketing decisions.
 Check them all out to get a more thorough idea of what the platform offers to marketers!

 Facebook Statistics: Editor’s Choice

 - Facebook has dropped to third place among the world’s most visited websites.

-- India has the highest number of active Facebook users, with 260 million users.
+- India has the highest number of active Facebook users, over 310 million.

 - 98% of Facebook users access the site with smartphones and tablets.

-- 32.4% of the world’s population are active Facebook users.
+- Roughly 36% of the world’s population are active Facebook users.

 - 44% of Facebook users are female, 56% are male.

 - 75% of Facebook users have a college education.

-- The best time to post on Facebook is at 1–3 p.m midweek and on Saturday.
+- The best time to post on Facebook is between 11 a.m – 4 p.m.

 - Video publications on Facebook have a 0.26% engagement rate.